mackiedrew/vam-app-online/CONTRIBUTING.md

 Commit messages are only important when merging into `master` but keeping good practice everywhere can help personally enforce good practices.
 General commit writing guidelines can be found [here](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-messages).

-However, in additional we use a new kind of commit system which makes use of markdown-style emoji called [Gitmoji](https://gitmoji.carloscuesta.me/).
+However, in addition we use a new kind of commit system which makes use of markdown-style emoji called [Gitmoji](https://gitmoji.carloscuesta.me/).

 Some basic formatting rules:
 - Start commit message with a [Gitmoji](https://gitmoji.carloscuesta.me/)